The Clinic (2010 film)

 The Clinic is a 2010 Australian horror thriller film written and directed by James Rabbitts, shot in Deniliquin, NSW, Australia. and follows six abducted women and their newborn babies.

 Plot

-The Clinic is set in the year 1979.
-A young mother-to-be, Beth Church, is traveling with her fiancé Cameron.
-After narrowly avoiding an accident on the road, they stop at a motel in the (fictional) small town of Montgomery.
-Cameron goes for a midnight stroll and comes back to find his fiancée missing.
-After a quick search, Cameron calls the local police.
-Following the arrival of the police, Cameron attacks the motel owner out of frustration and the authorities arrest him.
-He later attempts to escape and is killed in a car crash.
+Mother-to-be, Beth, is travelling with her fiancé Cameron.
+After narrowly avoiding a road accident, they stop at a motel in a small town.
+Cameron returns from a stroll to find his fiancée missing.
+After being arrested for attacking the motel owner, he attempts to escape but is killed in a car crash.

-Beth later awakens naked in an abandoned warehouse, lying in a bath tub filled with ice and water.
-She discovers a C-section scar on her abdomen and realizes her baby has been stolen.
-She also finds a white smock with the Roman numeral DCVIII written on the breast.
-Alone and afraid for her child, Beth wanders outside of the facility where she finds three other mothers who have also been kidnapped and had their unborn children surgically removed.
-The group finds another woman, barely alive, with her womb surgically opened, who declares her child to be "blue."
+Beth awakens naked in a warehouse, in a bath tub filled with ice, with a C-section scar and realises her baby has been stolen.
+She wanders outside, where she finds three other mothers who have also had their unborn children surgically removed.
+They find another woman, barely alive, with her womb surgically opened, who declares her child to be 'blue'.